vedantbothikar/QuickPermitServer/README.md

 <h1 align="center">Quick Permit</h1>
-This is the server side part of the Quick Permit Project
+This is the server side code of the Quick Permit Project

 You can start using Quick Permit Software here - <a href="https://quickpermit.herokuapp.com/">Visit Webiste </a>